James Cook Boys Technology High School

-James Cook Boys Technology High School is a boys' secondary school situated on Princes Highway in Kogarah, Australia.
-The school is named after Captain James Cook, who was the first recorded European to contact the eastern coastline of Australia.
+James Cook Boys Technology High School was a boys' secondary school situated on Princes Highway in Kogarah, Australia.
+The school was named after Captain James Cook, who was the first recorded European to contact the eastern coastline of Australia.
+In 2026, the school merged with Moorefield Girls High School to form Bayside High School, a new co-educational high school.